abikirkham/maths-challenge/README.md

 ## Accessibility and Transparency

 ### Accessibility Statement
-Committed to making *The Soul Lane* accessible to all users, complying with accessibility standards such as WCAG.
+Committed to making *Maths Challenge* accessible to all users, complying with accessibility standards such as WCAG.

 ### Privacy Policy
 Details on how user data is handled and protected, fostering trust and transparency.

 ### Terms of Use
 Outlining rules and expectations for user engagement, creating a clear framework for interaction.

-### FAQ Section
-Answers to common queries for users new to mindfulness and meditation.

 ### Contact Information
 Readily available contact information for questions, feedback, or accessibility concerns.